 According to IASB, accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.

-Furthermore, the amendments clarify how an entity can identify material accounting policy information, while provide examples of when accounting policy information is likely to be material.
-The amendments to IAS 1 also clarify that immaterial accounting policy information need not be disclosed.
+Furthermore, the amendments clarify how an entity can identify material accounting policy information and provide examples of when accounting policy information is likely to be material.
+The amendments to IAS 1 also clarify that immaterial accounting policy information does not need to be disclosed.
 However, if it is disclosed, it should not obscure material accounting policy information.
-To support these amendments the Board has also developed guidance and examples to explain and demonstrate the application of the 'four-step materiality process' described in IFRS Practice Statement 2 Making Materiality Judgements to accounting policy disclosures, in order to support the amendments to IAS 1.
+To support the IAS 1 amendments, the Board has also developed guidance and examples to explain and demonstrate the application of the "four-step materiality process", as described in IFRS Practice Statement 2 "Making Materiality Judgements" to accounting policy disclosures.

-The adoption of the amendments had no impact on the financial statements.
+The adoption of the amendments had no impact on financial statements.

-IAS 12, Amendments, Deferred Tax related to Assets and Liabilities arising from a Single Transaction (effective 1 January 2023, not yet endorsed by EU)
+IAS 12, Amendments, Deferred Tax related to Assets and Liabilities arising from a Single Transaction